JoshDavid/EasyGUI/README.md

 - R is the result of the function.
 R is an Integer.
   - ¯1 : Page was aborted.
 The page was closed before a response was submitted.
   -  0 : ‘No’ was selected
-  -  1 : ‘Yes’ was selected
-- Msg is the question you wish to ask the user.
-Msg can be a vector of items or a single item.
-Character, Numeric, or Mixed.
-Msg will be formatted to one string.

 ∇ PickDate ∇

 R←{p} PickDate labels